How to Protect Your Plants from a Spring Freeze

-So I’m going to share a few links that I found that I thought you’d appreciate.
+So to minimize the potential impact of late freezes to your plants & flowers … and mine … I’m going to share a few links that I found.
 They are all about: How to protect your plants from freeze damage.

 - Cover your plants.
 You could use fabric, plastic, or even cardboard.
 Anything that will trap the radiant heat coming up from the ground.

-- I’m using fabric (e.g., sheets and drop-cloths) because that’s what I have, and if fabric touches the plants it actually warms the plant vs. freeze it, like it does with plastic.
+- I use fabric (e.g., sheets and drop-cloths) because that’s what I have … and, besides, if fabric touches the plants it actually warms the plant vs. freeze them, like plastic would.

-- If you do use plastic…2 things: 1. use a stick or something to prop up the plastic to minimize where it touches the plant (see above bullet point as to why); and 2. make sure to remove the plastic in the morning before the sun bakes your plants.
-That would stink.
+- If you do use plastic … 2 things: 1. use a stick or something to minimize the chances of plastic touching and damaging your plants further; and 2. make sure to remove the plastic in the morning before the sun bakes your plants.
+That would be bad.

-- If you use fabric and rain is in the forecast, you will also want to use a stick or something to prop it up…because the weight of the water-soaked fabric could crush your plant.
-[I’m in luck…the rain should be gone before it dips below freezing here in not-so-not-lanta.]
+- If you use fabric and rain is in the forecast, you will also want to use a stick or something to prop it up because the weight of the water-soaked fabric could crush your plant.

-- Also, if you use fabric, make sure to remove it as soon as the temps get above freezing…so your plants can get the sun that they need.
+- Also, if you use fabric, make sure to remove it as soon as the temps get above freezing so that your plants can get the sun that they need.

 - Make sure you cover your plants before it gets below freezing – you want the air that you trap to be as warm as possible.

-- Cardboard boxes are also good for those smaller plants that can be contained under one.
+- Cardboard boxes or plastic buckets are also good for that smaller plants that can be contained under one.

-- If your mulch is looking a bit wimpy, go ahead and beef it up before the temps start dipping below freezing.
+- If your mulch is looking a bit wimpy, go ahead and beef it up before the temps start dipping below freezing … think of it as added insulation.

 So that’s what I gleaned from my reading…but here are the links if you want to read more: